 In many cases, doing this is enough to get the attention of the insurance company.
 If there is any room to suspect bad faith dealings, the insurance company will more than likely spur their adjuster to offering a more acceptable payout on your policy.
 If an insurance company is found to have acted in bad faith, it stands to lose a great deal of money in damages – typically much more than it would have to pay out on your policy.
 If contention between you and the insurance company leads to a lawsuit, the insurance company will usually attempt to settle the matter quickly and quietly.

 If you’ve encountered any bad faith activity from an insurance adjuster in Philadelphia, you should know where to turn for legal help.
-At Anapol Weiss, our attorneys are dedicated to comprehensive and personalized legal representation for every client.
-Contact our team for more information about insurance bad faith cases in Pennsylvania or to schedule a consultation about your case.
+At Anapol Weiss, our personal injury attorneys are dedicated to comprehensive and personalized legal representation for every client.
+Our experienced insurance lawyers have years of experience in trial law and can navigate Pennsylvania’s complex legal system.
+We’ll fight for you and get you the compensation you deserve.